rachlllg/FLP_Semantic_Search/README.md

       - To clean up the opinions from different sources and create one opinion column
 3. Feed the cleaned opinions to an LLM to generate queries
    - **Notebook path**: /notebooks_&\_data/2a.generate_queries.ipynb
       - After reading through some of the existing tools to generate synthetic IR datasets, I decided to use gpt-4o-mini as the LLM to generate the queries based on 1) the API is easy to use, 2) the model performance is comparable to that of 4o at a fraction of the cost, 3) OpenAI's models are still considered SOTA for many use cases, has very long context windows, and has robust language understanding and legal knowledge.
+(Even though gpt-4o-mini is not open source, given a good data is the cornerstone of a successful project, I figured a couple bucks is worth it.)
       - To reduce the number of requests sent through the API, I batched the opinions to batches.
 I also asked the model to generate both relevant and irrelevant queries in one request, and the prompt was tuned through experiments on small batches.
    - **Notebook path**: /notebooks_&\_data/2b.generate_questions.ipynb
       - Previous experiments used [llamaindex](https://docs.llamaindex.ai/en/stable/examples/finetuning/embeddings/finetune_embedding_adapter/#generate-synthetic-queries)'s native support of generating QA embeddings through GPT models.
 Here, I directly used gpt-4o-mini through its API and had the model generate both relevant and irrelevant questions, the prompt was also tuned through experiments on small batches.